yasinlachiny/php3/readme.md

 why this platform?
  Amazon Linux 2 use Nginx and PHP 7.3 have a bug in CICD.

-4.upload your code as a zip file.
+4. upload your code as a zip file.
-5.Select Configure more options
+5. Select Configure more options

-6.In Security Choose your EC2 key pair and IAM instance profile that you create in Requirement.
+6. In Security Choose your EC2 key pair and IAM instance profile that you create in Requirement.
-7.In Database write proper username and password 8.Select Create app
+7. In Database write proper username and password
+8. Select Create app
-9.It takes a few minutes to show the final status
+9. It takes a few minutes to show the final status
 10. ssh to EC2 VMs and Import a SQL file into the created DB
 ```
     aws s3 cp BACKUP.sql s3://BUCKET_NAME